Suriname entry requirements for Canada passport holders

 No transit visa needed

-Canadian passport holders transiting through Suriname do not require a transit visa if they remain airside and have a confirmed onward ticket.
+Canadian citizens transiting through Suriname (Johan Adolf Pengel International Airport) do not require a visa if staying airside and continuing to a third country within 24 hours.

 Airside transitAllowed up to 24h